Tips for talking to your doctor about cancer

 ©chajamp / Adobe Stock

-Republished with the kind permission of the Fred Hutchinson Cancer Research Center
+Tips for talking to your doctor about cancer is republished with the kind permission of the Fred Hutchinson Cancer Research Center

 Like many diseases, cancer has its own special language.
 It’s one of the first things I learned after I was diagnosed with breast cancer back in 2011.
 Well, actually, I learned it at the exact same time.

 “Your biopsy results came back,” the radiologist told me over the phone.
 “They’re all positive.”

 “Oh thank God,” I said, relief washing over me.
 A nanosecond later, the relief was gone.
 Apparently, positive is not positive in the world of cancer.
 Positive is awful.
 Negative results are what you want.

 What else do you want?
 “Unremarkable” body parts, especially if those body parts have just been scanned by CT or PET or MRI.
 My uterus is unremarkable according to my scans, which I at first thought was a snide jab from some lab tech until my doctor explained it just meant there was no sign of cancer.